 An appointment as a postdoctoral associate requires the approval of the department chair within academic departments, or of the director for appointments within research centers.
-Posting and/or advertising of these positions is not required.
+Posting and/or advertising of these positions are now required through ROCS.

 A Post Doctoral Associate is an individual holding a PhD employed by Rutgers University to perform research or scholarship, in continuation of his/her education, under the direction of the Principal Investigator (PI), in order to meet the research or scholarship goals established by the pertinent funding agency.
 The efforts of the Post Doctoral Associate must be certified to the funding agency.
 Post Doctoral Associates are usually appointed for periods not in excess of one year at a time with a total allowable limit of five years.
 After the five term limit has been exhausted, a Post Doctoral Associate may not then be appointed as a Post Doctoral Fellow.

 Post Doctoral Associates are exempt ("NL") employees; they are "at-will" employees.
 They are not eligible for the Administrative Assembly.
 Annual reviews will be performed by the faculty supervisor, the results of which will be kept in the departmental file.